 Another attraction is Lake Tanuki.
 Although swimming is not permitted in its waters, there is no lack of activities to pursue along its shores.
 Most visitors walk or bike the two-mile (three-kilometer) trail around the lake.
 Along the way, tourists find countless opportunities to capture various angles of the impressive Mount Fuji.
 The double vision of the mountain and its reflection within the lake is especially captivating.
 Many individuals decide to picnic and camp out overnight in order to witness the sunrise in this stunning setting.

-Written by local enthusiast for Fujinomiya hostels
+Written by Travel Expert Fujinomiya

 Jakob Lombardi